 Business Climate Rating

-- Favourable geographic position, close to the European market
+- Strategic position on the Strait of Gibraltar and close to the European market

-- Strategy to move to high-end market and diversify industrial production
+- Strategy to upgrade and diversify production in industry

 - Inequalities (rural poverty, youth unemployment, lack of housing, corruption, etc.) and structural tensions (regional disparities, Islamist-liberal opposition)